Patrick-McKeever/bwb_scheduler/README.md

 Flags:
       --cpus int                Max number of CPU cores to use on local worker.
+      --docker                  Use docker for locally run containers rather than singularity.
+Overrides values in job config.
       --gpus int                Max number of GPUs to use on local worker.
   -h, --help                    help for run
       --noTemporal              Run workflow without temporal